 Covid And Real Estate -Covid Disrupts Housing Recovery.

 The second wave came as a shock for many real estate developers, who are struggling on all fronts since April.
 While homebuyers have reduced drastically, a shortage of labor has led to delay in project completions.
 This could lead to additional cost factors for real estate firms.

 Prashant Thakur, Director & Head Research, ANAROCK Property Consultants recently said that the April-June quarter will “certainly be impacted” by the rapid spread of the virus.
 Other property consultants seem to agree, but add that it is too early to say if the impact will be widespread like last year.

 The managing director of a real estate consultant firm quoted in a livemint.com report said home sales may dip 25-30 percent drop during the April-June quarter.

 It may be noted the impact of the second wave has mostly impacted sales in the luxury and high-value segment.
 In contrast, the affordable segment — costing up to Rs 45 lakh — has been upbeat; it is one of the reasons that has kept the Indian real estate afloat, according to a PropTiger.com report.

-Mani Rangarajan, Group COO, Housing.com, Makaan.com and PropTiger.com, suggested that housing sales had almost reached pre-Covid level in January-March, driven mainly by low-interest home loans and stamp duty cut by the Maharashtra government.
+Mani Rangarajan, Group COO, Housing.com, Makaan.com, and PropTiger.com, suggested that housing sales had almost reached a pre-Covid level in January-March, driven mainly by low-interest home loans and stamp duty cut by the Maharashtra government.

 However, Rangarajan feels that the recent outbreak of the second wave of Covid and semi-lockdown in many states may “put a brake on the revival of the housing demand seen during the last nine months”.